jarun/ddgr/README.md

 ### Features

 - Fast and clean (no ads, stray URLs or clutter), custom color
+- Designed to deliver maximum readability at minimum space
-- Specify number of results to show per page
+- Specify the number of search results to show per page
 - Navigate result pages from omniprompt, open URLs in browser
 - Search and option completion scripts for Bash, Zsh and Fish
 - DuckDuckGo Bang support (along with completion)